 Add the tomato paste and continue to saute for 2 minutes.

-Return the chicken and add tomatoes and water, cover and bring to a gentle boil.
+Return the chicken, add tomatoes and water, cover and bring to a gentle boil.
 Reduce heat and simmer on low heat for 30 minutes.

 While the chicken cooks, toss the peeled and quartered eggplants with 1 teaspoon of salt.

-In a large frying pan saute the eggplants over medium-low heat adding as much oil as needed to brown the eggplants on all sides.
+In a large frying pan, saute the eggplants over medium-low heat with oil to lightly brown the eggplants on all sides.
 About 15 to 20 minutes.
 Remove from the pan and set aside.

-After the chicken has been cooking for 30 minutes, add salt, Ab Ghooreh and Ghooreh.
+After the chicken has been cooking for 30 minutes, add salt, pepper, verjuice, and Ghooreh.
 Stir and continue to cook for 30 minutes.

 Arrange the partially cooked eggplants on top of the stew and gently press them down to submerge them into the stew.

 Cover and cook over low heat for another 30 minutes.
-Chicken should be tender and readily falling off the bone.
+Chicken should be tender at this stage.

 Remove from heat, adjust for seasoning and allow to sit for 5 minutes before serving.